 Keep in mind that this has not been developed for transitioning data centers as part of the transitions scope in outsourcing deals, but for combined transformation and consolidation/relocation efforts of client data centers.
 The route the Capgemini global DCT team has chosen allows for a more extensive preparation phase and an iterative approach to execution and transformation.
 The advantages are many; it helps mitigate the inherent risks in transformation and relocation projects, it allows for transformation as part of the scope while focusing on a quick and secure execution.
 It’s been a continuous journey for more than 10 years to develop the standardized approach, tools, templates and accelerators used in our deliveries.

-The Capgemini methodology for Data Center Consolidation & Optimization projects covers all phases in a transformation and relocation project.
+The Capgemini methodology for Data Center Consolidation and Optimization projects covers all phases in a transformation and relocation project.
 It basically covers three main phases:

-- Advisory & Discovery phase, typically addressing data collection & review, incl. technology status & inventory or a strategy piece of work.
+- Advisory and Discovery phase, typically addressing data collection & review, incl. technology status and inventory or a strategy piece of work

-- Pre-study & project strategy phase, detailing the fundamentals of the initiative, such as business case, dependency mapping & risk handling and project plans.
+- Pre-study and Project strategy phase, detailing the fundamentals of the initiative, such as business case, dependency mapping and risk handling and project plans

 A key success factor is that each subsequent phase continues to build on the clearly defined standard inputs and outputs from the previous phase.
 That means that templates and tools introduced already in the Discovery phase are continuously updated and detailed in the Planning and Execution phases as well.
 I have found that using a standardized approach allows for better control of the migration flow from start to the end, including cut-over(s), downtime duration and resource allocation.
 This helps minimize business impact and while securing the execution of the Data Center Transformation and transition within agreed timeframe and agreed budgets.